1. Home

 Custom Orthotics

-Custom orthotics are another prevalent option for seniors in today’s world.
+Custom orthotics are another prevalent option for seniors today.
 Contrary to over-the-counter prefabricated orthotics, custom orthotics are designed to accommodate the shape of your foot and are usually prescribed by a podiatrist or physical therapist.

 The most significant benefit of custom orthotics is that they are designed with your specific foot shape in mind, unlike OTC orthotics, which are built for most people and most shoes.